 If you get a Federal Housing Administration (FHA) loan, your mortgage insurance premiums are paid to the Federal Housing Administration (FHA).
 FHA mortgage insurance is required for all FHA loans.
 It costs the same no matter your credit score, with only a slight increase in price for down payments less than five percent.
 FHA mortgage insurance includes both an upfront cost, paid as part of your closing costs, and a monthly cost, included in your monthly payment.

-If you get a Department of Veterans’ Affairs (VA)-backed loan, the VA guarantee replaces mortgage insurance, and functions similarly.
+If you get a Department of Veterans Affairs (VA)-backed loan, the VA guarantee replaces mortgage insurance, and functions similarly.
 With VA-backed loans, which are loans intended to help servicemembers, veterans, and their families, there is no monthly mortgage insurance premium.
-However, you will pay an upfront “funding fee.”
-The amount of that fee varies based on:
+However, you will pay an upfront funding fee.
+The varies based on:

 - Your type of military service

 - Your disability status

 - Whether youre buying a home or refinancing